logicalclocks/hops-docs/docs/hopsml/experiment.rst

 --------------------

 Hyperparameter optimization is critical to achieve the best accuracy for your model.
-With Hops, hyperparameter optimization is easier than ever.
+With HopsML, hyperparameter optimization is easier than ever.
 We provide grid-search or state-of-the-art evolutionary optimization which will automatically learn what hyperparameters are the best and iteratively improve metrics such as model accuracy.

 **Grid search**